 In India, FATF will inspect the cases concerning money laundering, terrorist financing, corruption, confiscation.
 India is likely to undergo the process of mutual evaluation in the year 2021.
 Its almost after a decade.
 Though the analysis cycle repeats itself after few years, India has not faced any in last 10 years.
 Last evaluation report was published in 2010.
 That time India complied with most of the recommendations of FATF.

-The Asia/Pacific Group on Money Laundering is a regional governmental body that implements the international FATF standards on money laundering, terrorist financing.
-They evaluate India on behalf of FATF.
+The Asia/Pacific Group on Money Laundering is a regional body that implements money laundering, terrorist financing and beneficial ownership standards.
+They evaluate India on behalf of International Organisation (FATF).
 The apex body to face the mutual evaluation on behalf of the country is FIU.

 Financial Intelligence Unit, disseminates more than 65000 reports on financial crimes to various law enforcement agencies.
 APG review this mechanism of identification of suspicious transactions by the financial sector in India.
-Additionally, mutual evaluation ensures how difficult it is for the terror organisations to raise and move funds using Indian banking system.
+Additionally, mutual evaluation ensures how difficult it is for the terror organisations using weapons of mass destruction to raise and move funds using Indian banking system.

 CAME- The Certification of National Significance

-Indiaforensic Centre of Studies was founded in 2005 by C.A Mayur Joshi.
+Indiaforensic Center of Studies was founded in 2005 by CA Mayur Joshi.
 It imparts training, education and certification in Anti Money laundering, fraud examination, risk management and also forensic accounting.
 Indiaforensic provides the world recognized certification in forensic accounting, bank forensic in addition to compliance and AML education.
-It is a brand that has made a difference in the compliance and AML universe in addition to the anti fraud efforts.
+These certifications are popular in financial institutions working in India.
+CAME has become a brand that has made a difference in the compliance and AML universe in addition to the anti fraud efforts.

 Indiaforensic is a pioneer in the field of forensic accounting and Anti Money laundering in India.
 It offers 7 research based certifications in financial crimes domain.

 India will have to face the FATF evaluation in the next few days.
-FATF is none but the Financial Action Task Force who put Pakistan on a grey list.
+If FATF finds strategic deficiencies in the regime it adds country to the list of monitored jurisdictions.
+As of 2021 Pakistan is on the FATF grey list in addition to countries like Albania, Syria, Cambodia and Myanmar.
 Now it’s India’s turn to face the evaluation.

 Besides the decisions to combat money laundering, one of the important milestones of this mutual evaluation is the AML certification of its own besides the United States.
 So this is where the CAME program is emerging as showcase to the world.